lerminin/microbiology-phd-code/README.md

 This script polishes long-read assemblies with short reads using [POLCA](https://github.com/alekseyzimin/masurca) ([DOI:10.1371/journal.pcbi.1007981](https://doi.org/10.1371/journal.pcbi.1007981).
 This script runs on assemblies that have already been polished by PolyPolish using WGA_polypolish.sh.

+### WGA_pilon.sh

+After Medaka long-read polishing, an alternative to Polypolish & POLCA for polishing assemblies with Illumina reads is [Pilon](https://github.com/broadinstitute/pilon) ([DOI:10.1371/journal.pone.0112963](https://doi.org/10.1371/journal.pone.0112963)).
+The script makes use of the `insertsizeI.py` and `insertsizeX.py` scripts for determining the minimum and maximum insert size between paired end reads for the bowtie2 call.

+### WGA_racon.sh

+After Medaka long-read polishing, an additional long-read polishing step can be done with [Racon](https://github.com/lbcb-sci/racon) ([DOI:10.1101/gr.214270.116](https://dx.doi.org/10.1101%2Fgr.214270.116)).

 ### WGA_prokka.sh

 This script takes the completed and assembled genome and does some initial annotation and investigation: